 2. Canine Distemper

-Canine distemper virus can’t be cured, and treatment focuses on management and relieving the symptoms in a dog.
-That includes IV fluids for diarrhea or anorexia, antibiotics if there is a secondary bacterial infection present, and potassium bromide or phenobarbital to control the dog's seizures and convulsions.
+That includes IV fluids for diarrhea or anorexia, antibiotics if a secondary bacterial infection is present, and potassium bromide or phenobarbital to control the dog's seizures and convulsions.

 3. Fungal Infections

 While fungal infections in dogs usually present only a mild nuisance, some of them can be quite serious and even fatal for animals.

 Fungal infections which only affect a dog's skin are easily treated, but those that affect a dog’s entire body are dangerous, especially if they spread to the lungs, liver, or brain.